 With Extreme Programming (XP), a typical iteration lasts 1-2 weeks.
 The model allows changes to be introduced even after the iteration’s launch if the team hasn’t started to work with the relevant software piece yet.
 Such flexibility significantly complicates the delivery of quality software.
 To mitigate the problem, XP requires the use of pair programming, test-driven development and test automation, continuous integration (CI), small releases, simple software design and prescribes to follow the coding standards.

-As for Kanban, its key distinct feature is the absence of pronounced iterations.
+As for Kanban, its key distinguishing feature is the absence of pronounced iterations.
 If used, they are kept extremely short (‘daily sprints’).
 Instead, the emphasis is placed on plan visualization.
 The team uses the Kanban Board tool that provides a clear representation of all project activities, their number, responsible persons, and progress.
 Such increased transparency helps to estimate the most urgent tasks more accurately.
 Also, the model has no separate planning stage, so a new change request can be introduced at any time.
 Communication with the customer is ongoing, they can check the work results whenever they like, and the meetings with the project team can happen even daily.
 Due to its nature, the model is frequently used in projects on software support and evolution.

 Using as basis the research data, we’ve compared the models in terms of core features – time, cost and quality – to make them easier to digest and comprehend.
 All estimates are relevant to small applications with code consisting of 1,000 functions.